 MYANMAR

-Myanmar is a multi-ethnic, multilinguistic and multicultural state where democratic development is still in progress.
+Myanmar is a multi-ethnic, multilinguistic and multicultural state.
 Despite the country’s rich natural resources, Myanmar is one of the least developed countries in Southeast Asia.

 Skills and support for a more stable life